 Similar to the reasoning behind wanting to choose a partner who has been in business long enough to know the ropes, it’s important to find a provider who has extensive experience specifically in handling incidents.

 Attackers vary their tactics and come up with new, sneaky cyber threat methods for stealing your sensitive data every day.
 It’s vital that your provider has experience understanding how these attackers work, what they may do within your environment, what critical assets they might be after, and where they will go next.
 Your provider should have enough experience directly dealing with incidents as a company to give you the confidence they’ll be able to handle yours.

 Next, we’ll talk about the Cyber Security Incident Response Team (or CSIRT) itself.
 Do all CSIRT members have experience at more companies than the one they work for now?

 The difference between breadth of experience and depth of experience is important; they need both.

 And are they focused?

-If the providing company doesn’t have resources dedicated solely to responding to incidents, they may not have the expertise needed to complete triage, handle the incident in a timely manner, or both.
+If the incident response provider doesn’t have security analysts and resources dedicated solely to responding to incidents, they may not have the expertise needed to complete triage, handle the incident in a timely manner, or both.